-We are frequently tapped by analysts, fund managers, investment banks, and other financial and investment professionals–from independent funds through the largest global institutions.
+We are frequently tapped by analysts, fund managers, investment banks, and other financial and investment professionals–from small independent funds through the largest global institutions.
 At the same time, our engagements are also filled by biotech, medtech, life sciences, and digital health executives, as well as provider and clinic networks, payers, hospitals, IDNs, and other healthcare services providers.
 Whether seeking to make an investment, or to plan and execute to increase stakeholder value, advanced wound care is among the highest potential healthcare subsectors, with no sign of that changing anytime soon.

 So why all the interest in advanced wound care?